lilianhabib/pe-projects/journal.md

 * Blockers: None!

 ## Lesson Notes
 * There are so many things I've learned today!
 It's exciting.
 So if thre are 5 items in the $fruitArray ($fruitsArray = ["Apple", "Banana", "Cherries", "Date", "Elderberry"]).
-Then I'll use 'foreach'. (foreach 9$fruitArray as $fruit) { echo "li" . $fruit . "/li"; }).
+Then I'll use 'foreach'. (foreach $fruitArray as $fruit) { echo "li" . $fruit . "/li"; }).
 So what this means is that for each item in the $fruitArray call it $fruit and then echo each $fruit item in a list.
 * I created a monster adoption website using PHP!
 But it was confusing!
 I need more practice.
 I need to study each section to understand it better.
 I also think formatting is another thing I need to master, but that will come with practice.
 ## conclusion / major takeaways?
 * foreach statement will called each item/run a block of code for each item.
 It'll also identify each item as a new variable.
 Then it'll do what you ask it to do i.e. create a list.